quile/Womble/README.md

 can't afford not to.

-The perl version of this framework is not (yet) open source, but will be soon, as it is being EOL'ed within the next few months and being replaced by a more current Python-based system.
-This obj-j port of the framework is entirely my work;
-none of this code has been used in any way whatsoever by my employer.
-However, I am very thankful to them for their generous support.
+The perl version of this framework is not (yet) open source, but will be soon, as it has been EOL'ed replaced by a more current Python-based system.
+This obj-j port of the framework is entirely my work; none of this code has been used in any way whatsoever by my employer.